Tomshiii/ahk_wiki/Latest/Classes/Other Classes.md

 ***

 ## <u>`cmd.inUseDrives()`</u>
-This function will unmap the desired mapped drive location, then remap your desired drive letter to the desired ip address.
+This function determines any in use drive letters that are taken up by mapped network locations.
 ```c#
 cmd.inUseDrives()
 ```